shlomif/my-software-engineer-list/README.md

 This is a list of topics, theory and practical tools I find useful in my career as a Software Engineer.
 The list is meant to summarize the keywords with links provided.

-Feel free to contribute with Pull Requests, or fork this project to create your personalized list.
+Feel free to contribute with Pull Requests, issues, or fork this project to create your personalized list.

 - [Cultural Knowledge](#cultural-knowledge)
   - [Cultural Frameworks](#cultural-frameworks)